WeebNetsu/masami/README.md

 ## Community

-You can either go to the [Discussions](https://github.com/WeebNetsu/masami/discussions) tab or to the [Discord](https://discord.gg/zAC5KwZkUq).
+You can either go to the [Discussions](https://github.com/WeebNetsu/masami/discussions) tab or to the [MASAMI Discord](https://discord.gg/zAC5KwZkUq).

 ## Contributing